sudheerapte/popcornserver/doc/commands.rst

 at a time.
 If you provide the same variable names in different patterns, Popcorn will match each variable with the same word each time.
 Together, you can provide a list of patterns to build up unified contexts of variable substitutions.
-The *macro-line*\s are expanded using each of these contexts.
+The *line*\s are expanded using each of these contexts.

 Let us first show a simple example of ``WITH`` blocks, and then a more